PSAT/NMSQT Exam - National Merit Scholarship Qualifying Test

 Test Date: Wednesday, October 16th 2019

-Registration: Registration and payment will be completed online using ParentVue/Feepay beginning in August 2019.
-More information coming soon.
+Registration: Registration and payment will be completed online using ParentVue/Feepay beginning in Monday, August 5th 2019.
+The deadline to complete registration is Wednesday, September 18th at 3:00pm.

 Cost: The cost for the PSAT/NMSQT exam is $24.00.
 (Students who are enrolled or eligible to participate in the Federal Free or Reduced-Price Lunch program qualify to take the exam at no charge).